chris1111/Wireless-USB-Big-Sur-Adapter/README.md

 - Not working = Beta 1 on Hackintosh only work in real Mac.
 Not test on Unsuported Mac
 - Working = Beta 2, Beta 3 on Hackintosh and real Mac

+## Working SIP disable on Beta 3
+- To using relase V3 SIP Security must be disable

 - Release Update 04 July 2020 More permision fix

 #### Drivers for Realtek 802.11n and 802.11ac USB Wi-Fi adapters